-- BHS Older Adult Services should provide meaningful alternatives such as a "day program" for daily living that combats depression and isolation including more socialization activities and more activities that prevent memory deterioration or loss of cognitive functioning. - Explore a PEI program specific to Older Adults to provide culturally appropriate services that understand the cultural and generational trauma experienced by older adults by providing cultural healing practices in services.
+- BHS Older Adult Services should provide meaningful alternatives such as a "day program" for daily living that combats depression and isolation including more socialization activities and more activities that prevent memory deterioration or loss of cognitive functioning. - Strengthen newly developed Prevention & Early Intervention for Older Adults by providing presentation in the community on the vital prevention service for the older adult population. - Broaden suicide prevention efforts to target the older adult community.

-- Co-locate senior peer support services program at community centers once a week.
-Ensure that senior peer partners have training in recognizing signs and symptoms of alcohol abuse and have an array of tools and resources to refer older adults who are requesting assistance with behavioral health concerns, including co-occurring disorders. - Broaden suicide prevention efforts to target the older adult community.
 Include targeted prevention information for middle age and older adult men.
 Address handgun and firearm safety when living with loved ones experiencing depression.

 III.
-Public Review of 2023-26 MHSA Three Year Program and Expenditure Plan
+Public Review of the 2024-25 Annual Update to the 2023-26 MHSA Three Year Program and Expenditure Plan